DataDog/hiring-engineers/answers.md

 At this point, I was ready to configure additional environment variables, but this is where I started running into issues.

-Running the configurations below weren't resulting in a change to the APM GUI, aka I wasn't seeing the additional information that the configurations should've enabled.
+Running the configurations below weren't resulting in a change to the APM GUI aka I wasn't seeing the additional information that the configurations should've enabled.

 ```
 DD_SERVICE="hello" DD_ENV="test" DD_TRACE_ANALYTICS_ENABLED=true DD_PROFILING_ENABLED=true